 The majority of the responders prefer watching sports events both on TV and online (47.7%) and on TV only (45.6%).
 A relatively low percentage follow these events only on the Internet (6.7%).

-Even though Romania has 45 ski resorts, as Statista points out, Romanians prove to have not so much interest in winter sports, with only a little more than a quarter (28.7%) of respondents specifying they are seeking such sports.
+Even though Romania has 45 ski resorts, as Statista points out, our respondents prove to have not so much interest in winter sports, with only a little more than a quarter (28.7%) of respondents specifying they are seeking such sports.

 The subject of the Arctic Ultramarathon, one of the harshest races in the world, is familiar to most of the users (69.0%).